YOUR VOICE MATTERS. SFCM LISTENS.

 On campus SFCM fosters a place for all people, from our Black Student Union, Korean Club, Latinx Club, to our Pride Network, student groups provide safe spaces for musicians of all kinds to gather, share their experiences and make music.
 In addition, every year SFCM presents “The Future is Female: A Concert of Music by Women” organized by and featuring the women and gender non-conforming people of SFCM.

 SFCM’s work extends beyond the classroom with our Emerging Black Composers Project, a 10-year commitment that awards commissions for Black artists along with guaranteed premieres at major orchestras and mentorship.
-In addition, in a partnership with the San Francisco Ballet, the Denis de Coteau Fellowship also advances opportunities for Black musicians with tuition, housing, and stipends.
+In addition, in a partnership with the San Francisco Ballet, the Denis de Coteau Fellowship advances opportunities for musicians whose diverse backgrounds enable them to contribute to campus and the performing arts in unique ways.
+It provides each fellow with tuition, housing, and a stipend.

 Information on our commitments, progress, and President’s Advisory Council on Equity and Inclusion is below.
 Additionally, please share experiences you’d like to discuss in this form and we will use this information to make SFCM a better place.